tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

 optim = Adam(model.parameters(), lr=0.0001)
 ```

 Since neural network training is a computationally expensive process, it is better to a train neural network for multiple examples at once.
-Therefore I need to split our training data on **mini-batches**.
+Therefore I need to split the training data on *mini-batches*.

 ```python